bioidiap/bob.learn.em/doc/guide.rst

-specific class, the log-likelihood (score) that an input sample belongs to the enrolled class, can be estimated, by first computing the GMM sufficient statistics of this input sample, and then calling the :py:meth:`bob.learn.misc.JFAMachine:forward` on the sufficient statistics.
+specific class, the log-likelihood (score) that an input sample belongs to the enrolled class, can be estimated, by first computing the GMM sufficient statistics of this input sample, and then calling the :py:meth:`bob.learn.misc.JFAMachine.forward` on the sufficient statistics.

 .. doctest::
   :options: +NORMALIZE_WHITESPACE